CGRoffcialcode/Controlled-Matrix/README.md

  * You should have received a copy of the GNU General Public License
  * along with this code.
 If not, see <https://www.gnu.org/licenses/>.

+Note: you can remove the watermark, but please keep it if you are going to share it with other people